What is Sports Premium Funding

 The profile of PE and sport being raised across the school as a tool for whole school improvement

-To achieve silver standard in the Sainsbury’s PE Mark.
+To achieve Gold standard in the School Games Mark.

 Increased confidence, knowledge and skills of all staff in teaching Physical Education and sport